udacity/pdsnd_github/README.md

 This Project handles bike sharing data from 3 cities

 ### Files used
-New York, Chicage and Washigton excels are used to prepare this app
+New York, Chicago and Washington excels are used to prepare this app

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.